Free Arctic Animal Preschool Sensory Bin Matching Printable

 Bonus: Velcro is awesome for building fine-motor strength!

-Combining sensory play with animal matching:
+Combining sensory play with the arctic animal matching game:

 The next thing I do is toss in all (or some, depending on the child) of the matching pieces into the sensory bin.
 Mix it up really well.
 Make sure some are on the bottom, in the middle, and then again on top.
 Have the child grab one card and match it to the recording sheet.